Transcription Rules for JewishGen Databases

 There should never be anything in the "Other Surnames",

-appear somewhere else in the row.
+also appear somewhere else in the row.

-of creating database indexes.
+for the purpose of creating database indexes.

 VI.
 Other guides to data transcription:

 Excel templates for some common types of records (e.g.: Czarist